High-level architecture

 Fees

-Transaction fees are paid in the token of the L2 network.
-They are used to pay for the data availability, sequencing, execution and settlement services:
+Transaction fees are paid in the token of the Movement Network.
+They are used to pay for the data availability, sequencing, execution, and settlement services:

 fee = data_availability_fee + sequencing_fee + execution_fee + settlement_fee